taxjar/date_time_parser/README.md

 If the string is 10-11 digits with optional precision, then we'll try to parse it as a Unix epoch timestamp.

+If the string is 1-5 digits with optional precision, then we'll try to parse it as a serial timestamp (spreadsheet time) treating 1899-12-31 as 1.
+This will cause Excel-produced dates from 1900-01-01 until 1900-03-01 to be incorrect, as they really are.

 ## Planned Breaking Changes

 * `parse_datetime` currently assumes `00:00:00` time if it cannot be determined.